pulumi/docs/reference/pkg/python/pulumi_gcp/container/index.md

 <dl class="attribute">
 <dt id="pulumi_gcp.container.NodePool.max_pods_per_node">
 <code class="descname">max_pods_per_node</code><em class="property"> = None</em><a class="headerlink" href="#pulumi_gcp.container.NodePool.max_pods_per_node" title="Permalink to this definition">¶</a></dt>
-<dd><p>The maximum number of pods per node in this node pool.
+<dd><p>) The maximum number of pods per node in this node pool.
-Note that this does not work on node pools which are “route-based” - that is, node pools belonging to clusters that do not have IP Aliasing enabled.
+Note that this does not work on node pools which are “route-based” - that is, node pools belonging to clusters that do not have IP Aliasing enabled.</p>
-This property is in beta, and should be used with the terraform-provider-google-beta provider.
-See <a class="reference external" href="https://terraform.io/docs/providers/google/provider_versions.html">Provider Versions</a> for more details on beta fields.</p>
 </dd></dl>

 <dl class="attribute">